What is Article 3 of the Constitution?

 How is Article 3 Broken Down?

 Article 3 of the United States Constitution is broken down into just three sections.
-Each of these sections look at different parts of the court system in the United States.
+Each of these sections looks at different parts of the court system in the United States.

 Section 1 of Article 3 of the Constitution